smallbiznis/railzway/SECURITY.md

 ### In Scope

-Valora is responsible for:
+Valora OSS is responsible for:

 - Correct and deterministic billing computation
-- Usage ingestion and aggregation
+- Usage ingestion and aggregation logic
-- Pricing and rating logic
+- Pricing and rating configuration handling
-- Subscription lifecycle management
+- Subscription lifecycle state transitions
-- Invoice generation and state transitions
+- Invoice generation and state management
-- Authentication and authorization for Valora APIs
+- Application-level authentication and authorization hooks
-- Tenant (organization) data isolation at the application level
+- Logical tenant (organization) data isolation within the application domain

 ---

 ### Explicitly Out of Scope

-Valora **does NOT**:
+Valora OSS **does NOT**:

 - Store, transmit, or process credit card data
-- Handle payment execution or settlement
+- Handle payment execution, settlement, or reconciliation
 - Act as a payment gateway or merchant of record
 - Implement cryptographic primitives
-- Manage customer payment credentials
+- Manage customer payment credentials or secrets
+- Provide network-level security, infrastructure hardening, or runtime isolation

-Payment execution is delegated to **external payment providers** (e.g. Stripe, Midtrans, Xendit) integrated by the adopting application.
+Payment execution must be handled by **external payment providers** (e.g. Stripe, Midtrans, Xendit) integrated by the adopting system.

-As a result, Valora **does not fall under PCI-DSS scope** by design.
+As a result, Valora OSS **does not fall under PCI-DSS scope by design**.

 ---

 ## Data Handling

-- Valora stores billing-related data such as:
+Valora OSS may store billing-related data such as:

-  - usage records
+- Usage records
-  - pricing configuration
+- Pricing and rating configuration
-  - subscription state
+- Subscription state
-  - invoice metadata
+- Invoice metadata

-- Sensitive payment data (PAN, CVV, bank details) must never be sent to Valora APIs.
+Sensitive payment data (e.g. PAN, CVV, bank account details) **must never be sent** to Valora APIs.

-- Identifiers and tokens (e.g. customer IDs, external payment references) are treated as opaque values.
+Identifiers and external references (e.g. customer IDs, payment references, invoice IDs) are treated as **opaque values** and are not interpreted or validated beyond structural requirements.

 ---

 ## Authentication & Authorization

-- API authentication is enforced at the service boundary.
+- Valora OSS enforces authentication and authorization at the application boundary.
 - Authorization decisions are scoped to organizations (tenants).
-- Valora assumes that upstream identity providers are responsible for user authentication where applicable.
+- Valora OSS assumes that **upstream identity providers and access control systems** are responsible for:
+  - User authentication
+  - Credential management
+  - Secret rotation
+  - Session security

 ---

+## Deployment Responsibility (OSS)

+Valora OSS is **self-hosted software**.

+The adopting organization is responsible for:

+- Infrastructure security (networking, firewalls, TLS, secrets management)
+- Database security and access control
+- Runtime isolation and resource limits
+- Backup, recovery, and operational monitoring
+- Compliance obligations applicable to their deployment

+Valora OSS does not provide operational or infrastructure-level security guarantees.

+---

 ## Dependency Security

-Valora relies on widely adopted Go libraries and infrastructure components, including:
+Valora OSS relies on commonly used Go libraries and infrastructure components, including:

-- HTTP/gRPC frameworks
+- HTTP and gRPC frameworks
 - SQL drivers and ORMs
 - OpenTelemetry for observability

-Dependencies are managed via Go modules.
+Dependencies are managed using Go modules.
-Maintainers periodically run `go mod tidy` and static analysis tools to reduce dependency risk.
+Maintainers periodically perform dependency hygiene and static analysis, but **users are encouraged to perform their own security reviews** appropriate to their risk profile.

 ---

 ## Reporting Security Issues

-If you discover a security vulnerability, please report it responsibly.
+If you discover a security vulnerability in Valora OSS:

 - **Do not** open a public GitHub issue.
-- Send a report to: **security@valora.example**
+- Report it privately via: **security@valora.example**
-  (replace with a real address before public release)
+  (replace with a valid address before public release)

 Please include:
 - A clear description of the issue
 - Steps to reproduce (if applicable)
-- Potential impact assessment
+- An assessment of potential impact

-We will acknowledge reports and aim to respond in a reasonable timeframe.
+We aim to acknowledge reports within a reasonable timeframe.

 ---

 ## Security Philosophy

-Valora follows a **security-by-design** approach:
+Valora OSS follows a **security-by-design** philosophy:

 - Minimize security scope by avoiding payment processing
 - Prefer explicit boundaries over implicit behavior
 - Treat billing correctness as a deterministic computation
-- Delegate high-risk domains (payments, card data) to specialized providers
+- Delegate high-risk domains (payments, card data, credential storage) to specialized systems

 ---

 ## Disclaimer

-Valora is provided "as is", without warranty of any kind.
+Valora OSS is provided "as is", without warranty of any kind.

-Security responsibility is shared between Valora and the adopting system, depending on deployment and integration choices.
+Security responsibilities are **shared** between Valora OSS and the adopting system, depending on deployment architecture, integration choices, and operational controls.